maxcoyote/eka360/team.markdown

   title: Senior Permitting Manager
   email: courtney@three6ixty.net
   phone: "(310) 204-3500 x310"
-  bio: 'Courtney Brown is three6ixty’s Senior Permitting Manager specializing in complex
+  bio_text: 'Courtney Brown is three6ixty’s Senior Permitting Manager specializing in complex
     projects including tenant improvements, cannabis, affordable housing, and new construction for mixed use and residential projects.
 Courtney brings over 10 years of experience in permitting solutions, working with corporations such as General